NiKiT0S1/Assignment_1--Blockchain--/README.md

 # Assignment 1

-This project demonstrates a basic blockchain implementation in Python.
-The implementation does not rely on any external libraries and showcases simplified hashing, a Merkle tree, and mechanisms for mining and validating blocks.
+This project demonstrates a basic blockchain implementation in Python without using external libraries.
+It includes simplified hashing, a Merkle tree, a mechanism for mining and validating blocks, and an integration of RSA-based digital signatures for securing transactions.

 ---